The federal justice minister says the push to prosecute an aging Oblate priest accused of sexually abusing children in Nunavut is still alive.

 In a statement to APTN, the Public Prosecution Service of Canada said a 2017 assessment concluded “there was no longer a reasonable prospect of conviction regarding the charges” and “continuing the prosecution was no longer in the public interest.”

 But Irniq said charging Rivoire and putting him on trial would encourage alleged victims to come forward.

 “I spoke to one of the survivors quite some time ago and his statement to me was, ‘Well, if he’s charged then I will speak.’”

-Robert Currie, a professor teaching international law and international criminal law at Dalhouse University’s Schulich School of Law, confirmed France doesn’t extradite its citizens.
+Robert Currie, a professor teaching international law and international criminal law at Dalhouse University’s Schulich School of Law in Halifax, confirmed France doesn’t extradite its citizens.

-“So they would have to convince France to extradite him here, which would be unlikely, or they have to get the French to prosecute him there, which is absolutely possible,” Currie said in an interview.
+“So they would have to convince France to extradite him here, which would be unlikely, or they have to get the French to prosecute him there, which is absolutely possible,” Currie said in a telephone interview.

 “Because France will prosecute French citizens for whatever they do, wherever they do it in the world.
 In order to do that, France would need more evidence.”